 Step 5: Evaluation

-- We have measured the key indicators at baseline (established before the start of the project) and the success of the campaign after completion of the one-year project (end line).
+- We measured the key indicators at baseline (established before the start of the project) and the success of the campaign after completion of the one-year project (end line).

 - To establish the baseline and compare with the end line, all key indicators, including key hygiene behaviours, were structurally observed, immunisation practices monitored and the capacities of FCHVs/health workers assessed.